 - Brindisi to Igoumenitsa, Day or Night ferry, 9 hours, 1-2 dep. per day.

 - Brindisi to Patras, Night ferry, 17 hours, 1 dep. per day.

 Schedules and Timetables

-...or give a DATE and click on SHOW to view the online timetables from Italy to Greece!
+...or give a date and click on search to view the online timetables from Italy to Greece!